aws-samples/aws-do-eks/Container-Root/eks/deployment/csi/efs/README.md

 - Create persistent volume

     Before creating persistent volume, we need to deploy EFS CSI driver.
 Then we can create the persistent volume.
-Following script does this process:
+Following script does this processi.
+It also executes ./efs-create.sh if no EFS filesystems exist:

     `./deploy.sh`

     This script will setup the CSI driver.
-Next we create the persistent volume by:
+Next we create the persistent volume efs-pv.

-    `kubectl apply - f efs-pvc.yaml`

     Note that the `deploy.sh` script fetches the EFS file system id using aws cli.
-If you have multiple volumes then you need to provide the specific EFS volume id in the `deploy.sh` script (line 18) or directly in the `efs-pvc.yaml` file (line 24).
-Otherwise you'll get errors while creating the persistent volume.
+If you have multiple volumes then it will use the first one in the list.
+If you need to use a different than the first volume, you will need to modify the deploy.sh script.
+    (line 18) and specify the desired lindex in the list replacing [0] with [<index>].

 - Create a test pod and mount persistent volume

     Optionally, we can also create a test pod and mount the EFS volume to that pod.
-This is done by applying

-    `kubectl apply -f efs-share-test.yaml`
+This is done by executing `./efs-test-deploy.sh`.
+The test is successful if the pod enters the Running state.
+To remove the test pod and release the volume, execute `./efs-test-delete.sh`.

 - Copy training data to EFS volume